hasanzahidshuvo/bangladesh-divisions/README.md

 # bangladesh-divisions
+A turtle python project
-Take text inputs from user and write it inside the map
+Take text inputs of division names from user and write it inside the map